RISE AGAINST DOMESTIC VIOLENCE SA

 • Breaching survivor confidentiality

-• Soliciting private clients through RISE
+• Soliciting private clients through RISE (touting)

-• Accepting unauthorized payment or gifts
+• Accepting unauthorised payment or gifts

-• Misrepresenting RISE publicly without authorization
+• Misrepresenting RISE publicly without authorisation

 • Engaging in discriminatory or abusive behaviour

-• Undermining organizational leadership or spreading division
+• Undermining organisational leadership or spreading division

 • Operating outside professional scope or ethical guidelines